Classifier-agnostic saliency map extraction: Quantitative comparisons

+As clear from Figure~\ref{fig:architecture}, it is possible not to share the parameters of the encoder and classifier.
+Our experiments, however, reveal that it is always beneficial to share them as shown in Table~\ref{tab:ablation}.

-\section{Unseen classes}
+\subsection{Unseen classes}

-Since the proposed approach does not require knowing the class of the object to be localized, we can use it with images that contain objects of classes that were not seen during training neither by the classifier $f^{(k)}$ nor the mapping $m$.
+Since the proposed approach does not require knowing the class of the object to be localized, we can use it with images that contain objects of classes that were not seen during training neither by any of the classifiers $f^{(k)}$ (including pretrained $f^{(0)}$) nor the mapping $m$.
 We explicitly test this capability by training five different CASMs on five subsets of the original training set of ImageNet.

-We first divide the 1000 classes into five disjoint subsets (denoted as A, B, C, D, E and F) of sizes 50, 50, 100, 300, 300 and 200, respectively.
+We first randomly divide the 1000 classes into five disjoint subsets (denoted as A, B, C, D, E and F) of sizes 50, 50, 100, 300, 300 and 200, respectively.
 We train our models (in all stages) on 95\% images (classes in B, C, D, E and F), 90\% images (classes in C, D, E and F), 80\% images (classes in D, E and F), 50\% images (classes in E and F) and finally on 20\% of images only (classes in F only).
 Then, we test each saliency mapping on all the six subsets of classes independently.
-We use the thinning strategy {\bf L} for computational efficiency in each case.
+We use the thinning strategy {\bf L} for this experiment.

-All models generalize well and the difference between their accuracy on seen or unseen classes is negligible (with exemption of the model trained on 20\% of classes).
-The general performance is a little poorer which can be explained by the smaller training set.
-In Table~\ref{tab:missing}, we see that the proposed approach works well even for localizing objects from previously unseen classes.
+In Table~\ref{tab:missing}, we see that the proposed approach works well for localizing objects from previously unseen classes.
+All models generalize well and the difference between their accuracy on seen or unseen classes is negligible (with exemption of the model trained on 20\% of classes only).
+The general performance is a little worse which can be explained by the smaller training set.
 The gap in the localization error between the seen and unseen classes grows as the training set shrinks.
 However, with a reasonably sized training set, the difference between the seen and unseen classes is small.
 This is an encouraging sign for the proposed model as a \emph{class-agnostic saliency map}.